TheGoodlike13/liberty_or_death/README.md

 Hey!
 It's my long lost brother speaking to [#the_void](#the_void)!
 Excellent to see how many resources are out there!
 There's so many it's hard to choose one from them :D

+Well, if we're gonna need a virtual machine, it may as well be linux.
+I can't imagine the configuration on the liberty side would be any different because of the OS of the machine the Kerberos server is running on.
+And ultimately, that's the goal of this whole shebang.
+I do hope we can get away with not running multiple VMs though...